humble92/Nuntius/README.md

 # Nuntius
-An online platform aims at enhencing collaboration among teacher-parent-students.
+An online platform aims at solving current issue in education system, enhencing collaboration among teacher-parent-students.

 ## Getting Started

 The product of this project is a webapp.
 Go to https://nuntius-6e5fd.firebaseapp.com.
 You can register using your email or your google account.
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Features ease communication among teachers, parents and students are built.

 ### Prerequisites